ElucidSolutions/fpt/modules/search/Readme.md

   * and expand, a function that accepts a JQuery
     HTML Element.

-  blockElement must contain a single text node that represents a Search Interface id.
+  context.element must contain a single text node that represents a Search Interface ID.

-  search_resultsElement replaces blockElement
+  search_resultsElement replaces context.element
   with a search results element that lists the results returned by the last query executed against the referenced interface and then calls